 I'll make this quick:

-I'm not certain this is where it begins, but I went to school for theatre.
-Just putting that out there.
-While I was there, I was really lucky.
-I was performing in a long-running, immersive disco show by a Tony-Award winning director, waking up at the crack of dawn to perform in a touring children's show, and working year-round for a reputable arts education program.
+I went to school for theatre and worked in theatre for a hot minute.
+Just putting that out there so you know (but I'm not annoying or anything).
+I think that experience instilled in me a respect for story above all, an ability to receive and integrate feedback, and an awareness of how to collaborate while honoring the input of others.
+Some highlights include performing in a long-running, immersive disco show by a Tony-Award winning director and working year-round for an arts education program.
 Along the way, I swept floors for a touring Shakespeare company, did summer stock in one of the country's original barn theatres, and probably ironed more kimonos than whoever's website you're gonna visit next.
-While all this was going on, I started to have a lot of opinions about the theatre industry, its exclusivity, the way labor and art intersect, and the ways the Anglo-American art model inhibits artistic progress.
-I wrote about some of these opinions and had some wonderful conversations with others about this stuff.
-Some things I did and said made people angry, but when you've ironed as many kimonos as I have, not much can get you down.
-I'll put this out there too: I've worked as a guest artist for NYU, New England Conservatory, MIT, and Massasoit Community College, and spoken at Emerson College and Clark University. |
+I'll put this out there too: I've worked as a guest artist for NYU, New England Conservatory, MIT, and Massasoit Community College, and spoken at Emerson College and Clark University.

 |